95005682/Homepage/SaaSorERP.md

 <summary> 🇨🇦 English:  Is It Time to Graduate from SaaS Accounting Software? </summary>
 <div markdown="1">

+# Is It Time to Graduate from SaaS Accounting Software?
 ---

 ## **When “Simple” Starts to Cost More Than It Saves**